ruchernchong/cpf-contribution-calculator/README.md

 # CPF Contribution Calculator

+A calculator to compute CPF contributions after the 2023 income ceiling changes following Ministry of Finance announcement at the Singapore Budget 2023

 [Link to Calculator](https://cpf-contribution-calculator.ruchern.xyz)

 You can also add this as a bookmark on a mobile device to open it as an "app".